 - Milk, Nuts, Oatmeal, Potatoes

 This amino acid stimulates sleep by helping the body produce the hormone and neurotransmitter Serotonin.
 It is effective in improving symptoms of Insomnia and helps one get back to a regular sleeping pattern after a period of interrupted sleep.

 Glycine helps people fall asleep faster and spend more time in REM sleep.
-This is because it triggers a drop in body temperature — our bodies rely on such a drop in temperature to be able to fall asleep.
+Why?
+It triggers a drop in body temperature — our bodies rely on such a drop in temperature to be able to fall asleep.

-Glycine is found naturally in high-protein foods such as: buffalo, bone broth, dairy, eggs, fish, legumes and meat.
+Glycine is found naturally in high-protein foods like buffalo, bone broth, dairy, eggs, fish, legumes and meat.

 Magnesium is a mineral that supports sleep function by helping the body maintain sufficient levels of GABA and Melatonin.
 It is known for regulating sleep cycles and helps to alleviate the Insomnia that can accompany Restless-Leg-Syndrome.